frederic-perez/AmE-dictionary/data/dictionary.md

 __OG__ Original gangster.
 __ogle__ _v_ :two::hammer:
 __oh__ _interj_ :two::hammer: _You went oh for two._
+__Oh, boy!__ _idiom_ __1__ An expression said when one is excited, pleased, or pleasantly surprised.
+Wow! _Oh, boy!
+What a mess!_ __2__ An expression said when one is frustrated by, exasperated about, resigned to something bad or unpleasant. _Oh boy, another surprise inspection.
+I sure do love these._
 __Ohioans__
 __OICU812__ _gramo_ Oh, I See You Ate One, Too
 __oil slick__ _The greasy shine of an oil slick._